Zhabonchik/public-obsidian-vault-java-concurrency/content/Swift/Dictionary.md

-# Building a Mandarin Dictionary Series — Part 1: SQLite Foundations
+# Building a Mandarin Dictionary

 Recently, I had the idea to start building my new app: a Mandarin dictionary specifically for Traditional Mandarin Chinese.